Monterreal

 Monterreal claims to be Mexico’s only all-year ski resort.
 And while snow covers the slopes in winter, in the summer — when people still come to practice their moves — the runs are down a 200-yard artificial slope of plastic, a lattice-textured mat that is kept wet to remain slippery.

-The main slope has a spring-box type drag lift and the teaching/play area has a conveyor type lift.
+The main slope has a run of 230 m long and has a spring-box-type drag lift and the teaching/play area has a conveyor-type lift.
 The main track has a slope of about 20 degrees.
 In terms of difficulty, it can be considered as a blue run.

 Golf course